 Simple workflow produces data in less than 24 hours

-nCounter® Gene Expression panels are the quickest way to obtain high-quality data from your samples on the nCounter® system.
+nCounter® Gene Expression panels are the quickest way to obtain high-quality data from your samples on the nCounter® Analysis System.
 Compatible with a range of different sample types and with 15 minutes of total hands-on time, getting answers from your nCounter® panel experiment is both convenient and easy.

 All nCounter® Panel products are provided as a CodeSet product sold in increments of 12 reactions.
 Master Kits (for MAX or FLEX systems) or SPRINT Reagents and Cartridges (for SPRINT) are also required and sold separately.